Mercury13/unicodia/develop.md

 * One skintone (one person, same-race handshake…), repainted versions are stored
   * After that press Ctrl+Shift+Q in Unicodia.
   * Copy resulting BMP files to MiscFiles\SkinToneQa.
 You can do it manually, or using “Good” button in QaCompareBmp tool.
-* One skintone, repainted versions are created on-the-fly (e.g. because of <clipPath>)
+* One skintone, repainted versions are created on-the-fly (e.g. because of &lt;clipPath&gt;)
   * So-called “preparation”: we need to remember what was originally
     * First copy ORIGINAL files with all skintones to NotoEmoji
 	* It’s better to run SvgCleaner